gambol99/embassy/README.md

 #### **Service Providers**

 At present embassy supports two service providers;

-> **Docker services**: we read the services and backend requests when a container is started.
-Note, we also perform a initial listing during startup (so anything already running and requesting backends is processed).
-Naturally, we need access to the docker socket to listen to events.
+> **Docker services**: reads the services and backend requests from the environment variables when a container is started .
+Note, an initial listing is taken during startup, so anything already running and requesting backends is processed.

 > **Static services**: the service requests are read from the command line when embassy is started up

 #### **Docker Usage**
 ------

-At present networking is perform in one of one two; if we are running the service proxy on the docker host, we'd have to DNAT *(i.e. --dnat)* between the containers and the parent host, alternatively if we are running the service with a container or using docker links we can use iptables redirect --redirect.
+At present networking is perform in one of two ways; if we are running the service proxy on the docker host, we'd have to DNAT *(i.e. --dnat)* between the containers and the parent host, alternatively if we are running the service with a container or using docker links we can use iptables redirect --redirect.
 Check the startup.sh in stage/  to see the code.

       # a) Running the service proxy on the docker host itself
       #